 We try and undertake trips lasting several weeks rather than lots of small ones.
 The reason being

 we tour abroad, that’s why I bought a LHD motorhome.
-The only short trips we make is to keep the vehicle used and to identify any minor problems.
-Far better to spot and fix them on this side of The Channel than wait until we’re ‘on the road’.
+The only short trips we make are to keep the vehicle used and to identify any minor problems.
+Far better to spot and fix them on this side of The Channel than wait until we’re ‘on

 These are cheap enough to replace regularly and so I run highlight pens over the pages of interest.